christianmalek/vuex-rest-api/README.md

 #### `# axios`
 - **Type**: `axios` (instance)
 - **Default**: `axios` (instance)
 - **Usage**: The axios instance to use for the requests.
-This is pretty useful if you use an package like websanova/vue-auth which sets automatically the Authorization header.
+This is pretty useful if you use a package like websanova/vue-auth which sets automatically the Authorization header.
 So you don't need to care.
 If you don't pass an instance, it will use the global axios instance.

 #### `# baseURL` (required)
 - **Type**: `string`